Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 In this example, the `instanceof` operator "matches" the target number to the type test pattern as follows:
-   1. if number is an instance of `Number`, then it is cast to `Number` and assigned to the binding variable `number`.
+   1. if the number is an instance of `Number`, then it is cast to `Number` and assigned to the binding variable `number`.
    2. The binding variable is in scope in the true block of the if statement, and not in the false block of the if statement.